Pauls Valley State School

 The Southern Oklahoma Resource Center (SORC) in Pauls Valley is a residential and habilitative facility, also classified as an intermediate care facility for persons with mental retardation (ICF/MR).
 The majority of the persons who live at SORC have severe or profound mental retardation as well as other disabling conditions.
 The primary mission is to provide services that enhance the development of each individual and to provide opportunities that promote personal growth and independence.
-The Oklahoma Human Services Commission announced in November, 2012 the state’s plans to close the Southern Oklahoma Resource Center (to close no later than April 30, 2014).
+The Oklahoma Human Services Commission announced in November, 2012 the state’s plans to close the Southern Oklahoma Resource Center.
+It was closed July 2015.

 There is a small cemetery on the grounds of the Pauls Valley State School holding an undetermined number of grave sites.
 There are 36 markers with names identified.
 It is currently overgrown with markers hardly visible.